Anoosheh Ashoori: Iranian-Briton's family delighted at his release

 "Now, we can look forward to rebuilding those same foundations with our cornerstone back in place."

-The release of Mr Ashoori and Mrs Zaghari-Ratcliffe follows months of intensive diplomatic negotiations between London and Tehran.

-The UK government said it had settled a debt owed to Iran from the 1970s.

-Mr Ashoori was arrested in 2017 and accused of spying, a claim he denied.
+Mr Ashoori was arrested in August 2017 while visiting his elderly mother in Tehran, and was detained in Evin prison.

-A third dual national, Morad Tahbaz, has been released from prison but will not be returning to the UK, Foreign Secretary Liz Truss said.
+Despite living in the UK for 20 years, he was later convicted of spying for Israel's Mossad intelligence agency and sentenced to prison for 10 years.

-Ms Truss said: "We have the deepest admiration for the resolve, courage and determination Nazanin, Anoosheh and Morad, and their families, have shown.
+Foreign Secretary Liz Truss said: "We have the deepest admiration for the resolve, courage and determination Nazanin, Anoosheh and Morad, and their families, have shown.

 "They have faced hardship that no family should ever experience and this is a moment of great relief."